/ VST Home / Frequently Asked Questions

 Q: I would like to adapt the VST 3 SDK's sources to my VST 3 plug-in/host's needs.

-You can adapt and modify the VST 3 SDK's source for your needs, but if you want to distribute these sources under GPLv3 you have to distribute your VST 3 plug-in/host's sources under GPLv3 too.
+You can adapt and modify the VST 3 SDK's source so that it suits your needs, but if you want to distribute these sources under GPLv3 you have to distribute your VST 3 plug-in/host's sources under GPLv3 too.
 It is allowed to modify the VST 3 SDK's when you distribute your VST 3 plug-in/host in binary form and choose the "Proprietary Steinberg VST 3" license.
 If you are of the opinion that we should include your changes in the SDK, please contact us (use the sdk.steinberg.net).

 Q: I would like to reuse a distributed modified version of the VST 3 SDK for my own VST 3 plug-ins/host.